California version of the classic Spanish gazpacho! Chilled soup made with ripe fresh tomatoes, cucumber, bell pepper, celery, and onions.

 - 6 or more drops of Tabasco sauce to taste

-- 1 teaspoon Worcestershire sauce (omit for vegetarian option)
+- 1 teaspoon Worcestershire sauce (omit for vegan or vegetarian option)

 - 2 cups tomato juice (or 1 15-ounce can crushed tomatoes if you don't have tomato juice)